-This summer I’m having the honor to work with two incredible undergraduate research students.
+This summer I’ll be working with two undergraduate research students.
 Luca Reali is finishing his master at my alma mater (University of Milan, Italy) and is visiting Birmingham with a scholarship from the HPC Europa 3 cluster.
 Daria Gangardt just finished her 3rd year in Birmingham.
 Their projects concentrate on spin effects in black hole binaries and the properties of merger remnants.
 Welcome Daria and Luca, hope you’ll have a very rewarding summer!

 The COST action GWverse is an impressive network of European researchers and institutions tackling gravitational waves, black holes, etc (i.e. the things I like… sweet!).
 Together with conferences and outreach, they support collaborative visits between the network members, so here we come.
 Hey wait a minute, Caltech is kind of far from Europe isn’t it?
 Here’s the news: Caltech is now an international partner of GWverse, and we’re very happy to host European researchers who want to collaborate with us in sunny southern California.

 We’re having our first visitors.
 Serguei Ossokine from the AEI, is here to work with me on a black-hole binary spin project.
 Yann Bouffanais from University of Padova (Italy) is coming to collaborate on formation channels.
 Welcome Serguei and Yann, and thanks to COST for supporting our science!